Fly with confidence, fly well

 Cover your sneeze or cough with your arm

-What to do if you’re feeling unwell
+If you’re feeling unwell

-- you’re feeling unwell and experiencing COVID-19 symptoms in the week leading up to your flight;
+You should defer your travel plans if you’re feeling unwell and experiencing COVID-19 symptoms in the week leading up to your flight.
+Symptoms include:

-- Fever, fatigue or aches;
+- fever, fatigue or aches

-- Runny nose, cough or sore throat;
+- runny nose, cough or sore throat

-- Shortness of breath.
+- shortness of breath.

 - you’ve tested positive for COVID-19 or you're waiting for COVID-19 results